Façade (entertainment): The Sitwell–Walton Façade – An Entertainment

 The public premiere of the entertainment was a succès de scandale.
 The performance consisted of Sitwell's verses, which she recited through a megaphone protruding through a decorated screen, while Walton conducted an ensemble of six players in his accompanying music.
 The press was generally condemnatory.
 One contemporary headline read: "Drivel That They Paid to Hear".
 The Daily Express loathed the work, but admitted that it was naggingly memorable.
 Manchester Guardian wrote of "relentless cacophony".
 The Observer condemned the verses and dismissed Walton's music as "harmless".
 In The Illustrated London News, Edward J. Dent was much more appreciative: "The audience was at first inclined to treat the whole thing as an absurd joke, but there is always a surprisingly serious element in Miss Sitwell's poetry and Mr Walton's music ... which soon induced the audience to listen with breathless attention."
 In The Sunday Times, Ernest Newman said of Walton, "as a musical joker he is a jewel of the first water".
 Among the audience were Evelyn Waugh, Virginia Woolf and Noël Coward.
 The last was so outraged by the avant-garde nature of Sitwell's verses and the staging, that he marched out ostentatiously during the performance.
 The players did not like the work: the clarinettist asked the composer, "Mr Walton, has a clarinet player ever done you an injury?"
 Nevertheless, the work soon became accepted, and within a decade Walton's music was used for the popular Façade ballet, choreographed by Frederick Ashton.

+The work's American premiere, in New York, was at the Museum of Modern Art on 19 January 1949.
+Sitwell read all but one of her poems (David Horner recited "Tango"), and Frederick Prausnitz conducted instrumentalists from the Juilliard School.
+The performance took place on the museum's fourth floor; microphones and amplification brought it to the audience in the museum's auditorium.

 Walton revised the music continually between its first performance and the first publication of the full score in 1951.
 That definitive version of the Sitwell–Walton Façade consists of: